Empowering entrepreneurs to launch, grow and scale their businesses in Nigeria

 The irony is that a business can survive bad ideas, poor sales, low traction and even bad executives, but it won’t survive without money.
 Thus it is imperative for founders to not only possess marketing or managerial skills but also to be financially literate.

-Financial literacy is your ability to leverage your skills and knowledge of accounting and money management to make proper business decisions.
-In other words, it is your ability to effectively use money, either from debt or equity sources, to yield a profitable business which then becomes sustainable.
+Financial literacy is the ability to leverage skills and knowledge of accounting and money management to make proper business decisions.
+In other words, it is the ability to effectively use money, either from debt or equity sources, to yield a profitable business which then becomes sustainable.